Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

 11. Added "SwitchDoc Labs, Dual Watchdog Timer" to project; resets Arduino Mega in case sketch execution fails..

-12. Added a 74HC73, JK Flip-flop to log "Dual Watchdog Timer" reset to file on SD Card.
+12. Added a 74HCT73, J-K Flip-flop to create a "One Bit Status Memory."
+See schematic.

 13. Added fileRead function; consolidating code for doing file reads,